 Why Companies Are Embracing Employee Liquidity

-In the past two years, the average technology startup took between nine and 10 years to go public.
+In recent years, the average technology startup took between eight and ten years to go public.
 That’s a sharp increase from the five to eight years it took for a technology startup to go from conception to IPO in the 80s and 90s.
 A number of factors have contributed to this change, including easy access to capital, the cost and distractions of going public, and changes in regulations.

 Staying private has many advantages.
 It allows high-growth companies to mature and avoid the short-term pressures and scrutiny public companies face.
 But remaining private isn’t painless, and the longer a company does so, the more likely it is to face misalignments among stakeholders.